Bergvca/string_grouper/tutorials/tutorial_1.md

 Next, use the `match_strings` function and pass the 'name' column as the argument to the `master` parameter, and the 'id' column as the argument to the `master_id` parameter.

-**N.B.** In production with a real dataset, depending on its size, the following command can/may take a number of minutes — ***no update/progress indicator is shown***.
+**N.B.** In production with a real data set, depending on its size, the following command can/may take a number of minutes — ***no update/progress indicator is shown***.
 This obviously also depends on the performance of the computer used.
 Memory and hard disk performance are a factor, as well as the CPU.
-String Grouper uses pandas which, in turn, uses NumPy, so matching is not done by computationally intensive looping, but by [array mathematics](https://realpython.com/numpy-array-programming/) — but it still may take some time to process large datasets.
+String Grouper uses pandas which, in turn, uses NumPy, so matching is not done by computationally intensive looping, but by [array mathematics](https://realpython.com/numpy-array-programming/) — but it still may take some time to process large data sets.

 ```python
 matches = match_strings(accounts['name'], master_id = accounts['id'])